mmrasteu/phprabbit-framework/README.md

 ##### **AlphaNumeric**
 Validates if the value contains only alphanumeric characters (letters and numbers).

+### Translations
+- sudo apt-get install gettext
+- Uncomment "es_ES.UTF-8 UTF-8" in `/etc/locale.gen` if necessary.
+- sudo locale-gen
+- sudo update-locale
+- msgfmt ./locale/es_ES/LC_MESSAGES/messages.po -o ./locale/es_ES/LC_MESSAGES/messages.mo

-### Contribute
+### Contributing

-If you want to contribute to Rabbit, please follow these steps:
+If you would like to contribute to Rabbit, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/new-feature`).